nmradcc/DCCAnalyzer/README.md

 The src directory contains the source code for the parsing functions necessary to support the following two analyzers.

-The LA2016 directory contains the build files needed to build the software analzyer (DCCAnalyzer) for the Kingst LA2016 digital logic analyzer.
+The Kingst directory contains the build files needed to build the software analzyer (DCCAnalyzer) for the Kingst LA2016 digital logic analyzer.

-The Saleae directory contains the build files needed to build the software analyzer (DCCANalyzer) for the Saleae digital logic analyzer.
+The Saleae directory contains the build files needed to build the software analyzer (DCCANalyzer) for the Saleae Logic Pro 8 digital logic analyzer.